Jingkun-Liu/Krause-Synchronization-Transformers/README.md

 ```
 > [!IMPORTANT]
 > **Script Customization:**
-> Although we provide templates for various models, they are not designed for every specific parameter scale. **Please ensure you modify the script's configuration** (such as batch size, learning rate, model implementation path or GPU requirements) before execution.
+> Please ensure you modify the script's configuration (such as batch size, learning rate, model implementation path or GPU requirements) before execution.
 >
-> For instance, to run **ImageNet-1K** with **KViT-S-16**, the script should be adjusted as shown below:
+> For instance, to run ImageNet-1K with KViT-S-16, the script should be adjusted as shown below:
 ```bash
 # 1. Parameters Setting
 SIGMAS="4.5"